bbeesley/terraform-aws-secret-manager-with-rotation/README.md

-This module will create all the resources to store and rotate a MySQL or Aurora password using the AWS Secrets Manager service.
+This module will create all the resources to store and rotate a PostgreSQL or Aurora password using the AWS Secrets Manager service.

 # Schema